MiMmohammdi/RESTful-API/README.md

-9. Run **Seeders** file if you need insert sample data for mySQL or you have seed file
+9. Run **Seeders** file if you need insert sample data for mySQL and you have seed file.

 > `npm run dev-seed`